At a glance

 In more detail – Data Protection Act 2018

 There are other exemptions from the right to rectification contained in the DPA 2018.
 These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-We will provide guidance on the application of these exemptions in due course.
+Please see our guidance on the application of these exemptions.

 You must inform the individual without undue delay and within one month of receipt of the request about: